myweb3journey/web3rsvp/README.md

 # A Web 3.0 RSVP dApp

-This is essentially a web3-native Eventbrite, except attendees need to deposit ETH to RSVP and will get it back upon them checking in at the event.
+This is an event management and creation dApp, think of it as a web3-native Eventbrite, except attendees need to deposit ETH to RSVP and will get it back upon them checking in at the event.

-# This event management and creation dapp is built with this stack on Ethereum using Solidity:
+## Project Built Using This Stack

 - Filecoin & IPFS
 - The Graph